addiscent/php-server-mon-sys/README.md

       $ docker ps -a  #  shows a list of running containers.
 Choose an ID...

         CONTAINER ID        IMAGE        ... etc

         7587be7d4eed        nginx:1.9.2  ... etc

       $ ./dbash.sh  7587be7d4eed

         root@7587be7d4eed:/#

         Where "_root@7587be7d4eed:/#_" indicates a prompt from within the running Docker container.
 The prompt is not on a terminal, so screen functionality is limited, but usually useful enough for troubleshooting, by exploration of the operating container.

-## Uninstallation Of _Php-Server-Mon-Sys_ System
+## Uninstallation Of _Php-Server-Mon-Sys_
-To completely remove the installed _Php-Server-Mon-Sys_ system, delete the _Php-Server-Mon-Sys_ system home directory.
+To completely remove the installed _Php-Server-Mon-Sys_ system, delete the _Php-Server-Mon-Sys_ home directory.
 Before doing so, you should remove the running Docker containers:

     $ docker-compose stop

     $ docker-compose rm

-If you inadvertently uninstall the _Php-Server-Mon-Sys_ system without first using the _docker-compose rm_ command, you may manually "clean up" the orphaned Docker containers by using Docker commands.
+If you inadvertently uninstall _Php-Server-Mon-Sys_ without first using the _docker-compose rm_ command, you may manually "clean up" the orphaned Docker containers by using other Docker commands.
 See the Docker documentation for details; in a nutshell:

-  - Discover the orphaned Docker containers by using the command _docker ps -a_, and note the _<CONTAINER ID>_
+  - Discover the orphaned Docker containers by using the command _docker ps -a_, and note the _CONTAINER ID_

-  - Remove the docker containers by using the command _docker rm -f <CONTAINER ID>_
+  - Remove the docker containers by using the command _docker rm -f CONTAINER ID_

+#### Etc
 Licensed under Apache 2.0 License.

 Copyright &copy; 2015 Rex Addiscentis, raddiscentis@addiscent.com